rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 2

 ### purchase
-- Used by modules: tm_input_operations, purchase
+- Used by modules: purchase
-- Files: 2
+- Files: 1
 - Functions using this table:
   - add_purchase in puvi-backend/puvi-backend-main/modules/purchase.py
-  - update_purchase in puvi-backend/puvi-backend-main/transaction_management/tm_input_operations.py

-### purchase_date
-- Used by modules: tm_input_operations
-- Files: 1

 ### purchase_ids
 - Used by modules: tm_output_operations
 - Files: 1

 ### purchase_items
-- Used by modules: tm_configs, db_utils, batch_production, masters_common, tm_input_operations, purchase
+- Used by modules: masters_common, batch_production, purchase, tm_configs, tm_input_operations, db_utils
 - Files: 6
 - Functions using this table:
   - get_seeds_for_batch in puvi-backend/puvi-backend-main/modules/batch_production.py